jurios/laravel-i18n/README.md

 3. Remove deprecated transalations which are not present neither in codebase or exported translations from **all** `{locale}.json` files.

 The reason why new texts are only included in the fallback locale is because they need to be translated in order to add them in a specific language.
-(They can't be added with an empty ("") translation because Laravel will consider "" as the translation).
+(They can't be added with an empty ("") translation because Laravel will consider "" as the translation
+As a result, you will see only "blank" spaces instead of default text for untranslated texts).

 `laravel-i18n` will provide commands in order to list what texts remains untranslated for each locale in order to let you identify them fastly (WIP).
 In the editor (WIP) you will be able to list them too.